 - Blake Debassige as Rabbit's foster father Ron

-Noted elder aboriginal actor George Clutesi (who played Old Bernard) appeared in a few episodes.
-In one memorable episode he helps the community deal with the importance of an ancestral medicine bag, and in the other he teaches Tafia the value of true art.
+Noted elder aboriginal actor George Clutesi (who played Old Bernard) appeared in a an episode.
+In it he helps Hack deal with the importance of an ancestral medicine bag, and in the other he teaches Tafia the value of true art.

 The Stars of the Show-